 - If you are found "responsible", the Hearing Officer or Judge will indicate what your penalty will be.
 This penalty may be different from the amount listed on the fine schedule given to you by the Police Officer.
 If the Hearing Officer or Judge's sentence includes a fine, payment in full is expected on the day of sentencing.
 Payment may be made by cash, check, money order, or credit/debit card.
 If you meet certain financial requirements, you may be allowed some time to pay.
 However, a time payment fee will be added to the amount that you owe.

 If You Fail To Pay Your Fine Or Appear For Your Court Date:

 If you fail to appear on your assigned Court date, or fail to comply with the Hearing Officer/Judge's sentencing requirements, a default judgment of responsible will be imposed.
 For civil traffic violations, the Court will notify the Motor Vehicle Department that you are in default.
 They will suspend your driver's license and/or your privilege to drive.
 If your driver's license or privilege to drive is suspended as the result of a default judgment, you will be required to pay the fine, a default fee, and additional fees to the Motor Vehicle Department in order to have your driver's license or privilege to drive reinstated.
 If you drive while your license or privilege to drive is suspended, you will be subject to criminal penalties and additional sanctions.

-In addition, for all Civil violations for which a default judgment has been imposed, the Court may notify a credit bureau of any outstanding and delinquent balances, notify the Arizona Department of Revenue to attach your tax refunds, and take any other legally appropriate collection action against you, your income, or your property.
+In addition, for all Civil violations for which a default judgment has been imposed, the Court may notify a collection agency of any outstanding and delinquent balances, notify the Arizona Department of Revenue to attach your tax refunds, and take any other legally appropriate collection action against you, your income, or your property.
 If the Court refers your account to a collection agency or the Arizona Department of Revenue, additional collection fees will be added to your account balance.